The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of L S Lowry's The Family (signed) is estimated to be worth between £1,400 and £2,100.
-This lithograph print, created in 1970, has shown consistent popularity at auction, with 25 total sales since its entry to the market in March 2005.
-Over the past 12 months, the hammer price has ranged from £1,000 in October 2024 to £2,419 in August 2024, with an average annual growth rate of -11%.
+The value of L S Lowry’s The Family (signed) is estimated to be worth between £1,400 and £2,100.
+Over the past 12 months, the artwork has sold 7 times, with an average selling price of £1,547.
+In the last five years, the hammer price has varied from £1,000 in October 2024 to £2,419 in August 2024.
+The current average annual growth rate of this work is -10%.
+This lithograph print, created in 1970, is a popular piece with a total of 26 sales since its entry to the market in March 2005.
 The edition size of this artwork is limited to 850.

 Meaning & Analysis